udexon/MI4/MI4_T003_No_More_SEO.md

 You might think that this fact is as sure as the Sun always rises in the East.

 But it is not!!

+The breakthrough is ___DECENTRALIZED GRAPH DATABASE (DCGDB)___.

+When a breakhrough requires not one but two paradigm shifts happening simultaneously, the probability of it succeeding within one year (a reasonable time in new technology development) goes down from P = 0.1 (for example) to P = 0.1 * 0.1 = 0.01.

+So if

+- P1 = probability of (graph database replacing SQL database) in 1 year
+- P2 = probability of (decentralized user authenticatoin replacing centralized user authentication) in 1 year

+Then

+- P = P1 * P2